katieamazing/katieamazing.github.io/_posts/2016-12-15-art-generation-style-transfer.md

 I used the same process to generate the background and the text effect sprites (hand drawn, network generated, final version):

 ![text sprites, original hand drawn, network generated, final](https://raw.githubusercontent.com/katieamazing/katieamazing.github.io/master/games/LD37/text_sprites.jpg)

+I do really love the way this online network handles the watercolor style transfer.
+I'm hoping to use it again in a project where I can embrace more of the ragged edges and painterly interpretation!

 And just to show off how everything looks together in the end: